jnv/ansible-role-unattended-upgrades/README.md

 ### Automatic Reboot

 If you enable automatic reboot feature (`unattended_automatic_reboot`), the role will install `update-notifier-common` package, which is required for detecting and executing reboot after the upgrade.

-**Note:** This feature is not currently supported on Debian Jessie, due to a missing replacement for the said package.
+**NOTE:** This feature is not currently supported on Debian Jessie, due to a missing replacement for the said package.
 Attempt to enable this feature on unsupported system will cause a failure.
 See [the discussion in #6](https://github.com/jnv/ansible-role-unattended-upgrades/issues/6) for more details.

 ## Role Variables